2191-CSEC465-Group6/Lab3/README.txt

 2. First change the $path variable to point to our provided sample text file (hosts.txt).
 Then add the hosts you want to resolve to the file.
-There can only be one hostname per line. ex) www.google.com www.amazon.com
+There can only be one hostname per line.
+Before running the script change the last line of the sample file to your device's hostname. ex) www.google.com www.amazon.com
 DESKTOP-HEPE84U